jundalisay/sp/content/en/material/principles/part-1/chapter-03e.md

 ---
 heading: "Chapter 3e"
-title: "Action at a Distance Via Effort"
+title: "Action at a Distance Via Aethereal Effort"
 # date: 2020-01-31
 image: "/graphics/physics/effort.jpg"
 description: "Action at a Distance is possible because there is no void in nature."